vectordotdev/timber-io/_docs/ruby/metrics.md

 ## Example 1: Tracking credit card charge volume

-Instead of focusing on individual metrics, Timber allows you to log the event as a whole.
+Instead of focusing on the individual "volume" metric, Timber allows you to log the credit card charge event as a whole.
 This way if you discover anomalies, you'll have the data you need to resolve the issue:

     {% highlight ruby %}
     result = CreditCrardProcessor.charge(credit_card, amount)